 May we all say this at the end…

 Two weeks ago he wrote to all to say that his fight with cancer was lost.
 “I leave this life with no regrets.
 It was a wonderful life—full and complete with the great loves and great endeavors that make it worth living.
 I am sad to leave, but I leave with the knowledge that I lived the life that I intended.”

 That does not diminish our loss, however eloquent and typical of him.
 He died as he had lived, brave and unaffected, facing the most traumatic of human experiences.
 I have quoted this passage before, but it is irresistible now.
-It fits him so perfectly—almost as if Churchill in 1931, writing of Arthur Balfour, intended it for CK:
+It fits him so perfectly—almost as if Churchill in 1931, writing of Arthur Balfour, intended it for Charles:

 As I observed him regarding with calm, firm and cheerful gaze the approach of Death, I felt how foolish the Stoics were to make such a fuss about an event so natural and so indispensable to mankind.
 But I felt also the tragedy which robs the world of all the wisdom and treasure gathered in a great man’s life and experience and hands the lamp to some impetuous and untutored stripling, or lets its fall shivered into fragments upon the ground.